ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 The build process and dependencies are managed by Maven.
 The first time you build the project, Maven pulls down all the dependencies and Maven plugins required by the build, which can take a while.
 Subsequent builds are much faster!

++ Move into the project's root directory and copy the required OAM Access SDK libraries.
+Once the files are copied, you can package the modernize authentication nodes project.

 ```
-cd modernize-accelerators/forgerock-am-ora-migration-sso-jit/openam-modernize-oracle-auth-nodes
+cd ~/demo/modernize-accelerators/forgerock-am-ora-migration-sso-jit/openam-modernize-oracle-auth-nodes
+cp ~/Downloads/oam-libs/* ~/demo/modernize-accelerators/forgerock-am-ora-migration-sso-jit/openam-modernize-oracle-auth-nodes/ext-lib/oam-libs/
 mvn package
 ```

 Maven builds the binary in the `openam-modernize-oracle-auth-nodes/target/` directory.
-The file name format is `openam-modernize-oracle-auth-nodes-<nextversion>-SNAPSHOT.jar`.
+The file name format is `openam-modernize-oracle-auth-nodes-<current-version>.jar`.
-For example, "openam-modernize-oracle-auth-nodes-1.0.0-SNAPSHOT.jar".
+For example, "openam-modernize-oracle-auth-nodes-7.0.1.jar".

 ### 2.4.
 Adding the Library to the AM WAR File